zokaraa/autonomous_simulation_agent/README.md

 # 1. Autonomous simulation agent (ASA)
 ASA utilizes an automatic program AutoProg, which is based on Python3 to interact with Large Language Models (LLMs) (via API) through prompt engineering, following a pre-designed logic.
 At different stages of the automated process, AutoProg prompts the LLM to respond accordingly.
 Thus, according to the text-based Research Plan (RP) provided by the user, ASA can automatically execute end-to-end simulation research processes that include computer simulations based on Python, data statistics, plotting, and report writing.

-***Notice:** ASA is a general-purpose end-to-end simulation agent that **can independently complete simulation-related task across different sientific domains**, as long as the user provides a detailed RP.
+ASA is a general-purpose end-to-end simulation agent that **can independently complete simulation-related task across different sientific domains**, as long as the user provides a detailed RP.

-**paper information**
+**paper information:**

 In our paper, we designed several RPs to demonstrate the power of ASA, which are related to the following problems:
 - **Polymer chain conformation simulation:** RP 1-3 ([SI-data-1](/SI-data-1)), Main AI generating RP and Multitier human RP ([SI-data-2](/SI-data-2))
 - **Gravitational simulation:** RP S1-S2 ([SI-data-3](/SI-data-3))